AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ```

 ### Measuring Coagulant Flow Rate
-In order for the team to create a standard curve for the PACl flow rate it was necessary to develop a method to firsrt accurately and easily measure the flow rate.
-This proved to be a challenge due to the small flow rates that the team was aiming to achieve.
+In order for the team to create a standard curve for the PACl flow rate it was necessary to develop a method to accurately and easily determine the flow rate.
+This proved to be a challenge due to the low flow rates the team was aiming to achieve.
 The team came up with several solutions to easily measure the flow rate of coagulant.

 #### Balance